 The Technical Director is responsible for the daily routines and activities of the Technical Department.
 Steve's primary responsibility includes product development of bags, wrist supports, gloves, cleaners, and polishes.
 He also handles international technical communications and sales support, as well as various coaching efforts with See Your Game software around the globe.

 Additionally, the Technical Department handles unique, technically orientated consumer product questions and inquiries that cannot be answered by general customer service or by local pro shop operators.
-Furthermore, the Technical Director is responsible for the accuracy, consistency, and integrity of all technical data.
-This position also works closely with the internal research and development of brand new, cutting edge technology through rigorous testing and analytical evaluation.
-It is also the responsibility of the Technical Director to develop and educate, both internally and externally, new key concepts, ideas, and technology through seminars, webinars, videos, and hands on training sessions.
+Furthermore, the Technical Director is responsible for the accuracy, consistency and integrity of all technical data.
+This position also works closely with internal research and development of brand new, cutting edge technology through rigorous testing and analytical evaluation.
+It is also the responsibility of the Technical Director to develop and educate, both internally and externally, new key concepts, ideas and technology through seminars, webinars, videos and hands-on training sessions.
 Ultimately, it is the Technical Director’s responsibility to develop and maintain all aspects related to the technical field.

 Steve has worked in the bowling industry for 26 years.
 He started as a scoring attendant at the world famous Showboat Bowling Center in Las Vegas, Nevada.
 He quickly moved into the pro shop where he fitted and drilled bowling balls for bowlers of all skill levels.

 After moving to Wichita, Kansas on a bowling scholarship, he completed his bachelor's degree in Business Administration at Wichita State University.
 Later, he went on to earn his Master's degree (MBA).